DoSomething/communal-docs/Homestead/readme.md

 ### Step 3: Install Homestead
 To install Homestead, first clone the [respository](https://github.com/laravel/homestead) to your main code directory, the _home_ directory, or a directory location of your choice.

-These instuctions assume a local `Code` directory within a _home_ directory (i.e. `~/Code`), that houses all code repositories for the various DoSomething projects, but feel free to locate where your heart desires and adjust the command paths accordingly.
+These instructions assume a local `Code` directory within a _home_ directory (i.e. `~/Code`), that houses all code repositories for the various DoSomething projects, but feel free to locate where your heart desires and adjust the command paths accordingly.

 ```shell
 $ cd ~/Code